kosmikgirl/lit-scaffold-sass/docs/state-management.md

 });
 ```

-## Submitting state to store
+## Submitting a state change to the gobal store

-To submit state to the store import the action that is required for updating the state and call it where the state needs to be updated.
+To change a value in the global state, import and execute an action that updates it.
 For example:

 ```typescript
 import {setState} from '../store/module/name-of-slice';